DNS Server and Query Types Explained

 Forwarding DNS server

-A forwarding DNS server is also a caching-only server, but it does not resolve queries.
+A forwarding DNS server is also a caching-only server.
+However, it does not resolve queries.
 It forwards them to the next caching-only server in the hierarchy.
-The caching-only server resolves queries and replies to the forwarding DNS server.
+The caching-only server resolves DNS queries and replies to the forwarding DNS server.
 The forwarding DNS server caches the result and replies to requester systems.
 Administrators deploy a forwarding DNS server to increase the speed of the name resolution process.

 Let us take an example.

-To improve their speed, the company can use a forwarding DNS server at the Japan office.
+The company can use a forwarding DNS server at the Japan office to improve the speed.
 Since a forwarding DNS server only saves the answers it receives from the caching-only DNS server and does not actively communicate with DNS servers to translate the name, it needs minimal hardware resources.
 The company can use any spare or unused system for it.

 Differences between a forwarding DNS server and a caching-only DNS server